reintse/alabaster.darker.saturated.vim/README.md

 My theme differs as I changed the colors to be more high contrast, and saturated, out of preference.
 (I know it defeats the point of the originals being minimal and easy on the eyes, but I did it anyway)

-Another inspiration for the contrast was [Ethan Schoonover's Solarized](https://ethanschoonover.com/solarized/)
+An inspiration for the contrast was [Ethan Schoonover's Solarized](https://ethanschoonover.com/solarized/)

 PLEASE NOTE THAT I DID NOT MODIFY ANYTHING OTHER THAN THE COLOR PALETTE OF SDEREV'S DARK THEME AND I CLAIM NO CREDIT FOR ANYTHING OTHER THAN THE NEW COLOR SCHEME